Multivariate Quadratic Transformations and the Interpolation Kernel: Formal difference operators

 Similar reductions to $c=q^{-1/2}$ give the following.

 \begin{prop} We have

 \end{prop}

 Of course, we also obtain a formula for ${\cal D}^{(n)}_c(q,pq;p)_{\vec{x}}$ coming from the $t\mapsto pq/t$ symmetry.
 This arises from a quasiperiodicity of the coefficients under $t\mapsto pt$, which we omit.
-(We will show something far stronger in future work: if we divide by the leading coefficient, and introduce suitable additional factors, the resulting formal difference operator will not only be elliptic in all parameters and variables, but will extend to algebraic elliptic curves in a canonical (thus modular) way.)
+(The construction of \cite{elldaha} shows something far stronger: if we divide by the leading coefficient, and introduce suitable additional factors, the resulting formal difference operator is not only elliptic in all parameters and variables, but extends to algebraic elliptic curves in a canonical (thus modular) way.)